Legality of incest: United Kingdom

+England and Wales

+Incest is illegal in England and Wales under the Sexual Offences Act 2003.

+Prohibited degrees of kinship (what constitutes incest) are defined as relationships which involve a person (A) being related to person (B) as either: a parent, grandparent, child, grandchild, brother, sister, half-brother, half-sister, uncle, aunt, nephew or niece.

+The act also goes on to include adoptive parents, and their children under the terms of the act, meaning that sexual relations between adoptive parents and their children are still illegal in England and Wales even once their children reach or are over the age of consent.

+The act provides a distinction between familial child sex offences (sections 25–29) and sex which occurs between adult relatives (sections 64–65), convictions for the former resulting in a higher sentence.

+Northern Ireland

+As is the case in the Republic of Ireland, incest is also illegal in Northern Ireland, as per the Sexual Offences (Northern Ireland) Order 2008 (SI 2008/1769).

+Scotland

-In Scotland the offence is against the Criminal Law (Consolidation) (Scotland) Act 1995, the provisions of which effectively replaced the Incest and Related Offences (Scotland) Act 1986 (although the 1986 Act was not actually repealed until 2010).
-Prior to the 1986 Act the law was based on the Incest Act 1567 which incorporated into Scots criminal law Chapter 18 of the Book of Leviticus, using the version of the text of the Geneva Bible of 1562.
+In Scotland the offence is against the Criminal Law (Consolidation) (Scotland) Act 1995, the provisions of which effectively replaced the Incest and Related Offences (Scotland) Act 1986 (although the 1986 act was not actually repealed until 2010).
+Prior to the 1986 act the law was based on the Incest Act 1567 (December c.
+15) which incorporated into Scots criminal law Chapter 18 of the Book of Leviticus, using the version of the text of the Geneva Bible of 1562.
 In January 2016 a petition calling for "Adult Consensual Incest" to be decriminalised was submitted to the Scottish Parliament's Public Petitions Committee, but the petition was not debated and no change was made to the law.

 In August 2016 and December 2017, further petitions were submitted to the Scottish Parliament's Public Petitions Committee.